kyma-project/community/guidelines/releases-guidelines/04-release-communication.md

 ## Communication channels

 The Kyma team must be notified about the planned dates of both release candidates, as well as the date of the final release.
 Apart from that, the Release Master must inform about any occurrences regarding the release process.
-After the release is out, the Release Master sends notification about the new release on the external Kyma community [Slack channel](https://kyma-community.slack.com/messages/CBLBESMST/convo/CBLBESMST-1561563669.058300/).
+After the release is out, the Release Master sends notification about the new release on the external Kyma community [Slack workspace](http://slack.kyma-project.io/) **general** channel.

 ## Communication persons